 We’ve all used PDF once or twice in our lifetime I’m sure, whether it’s a flight booking confirmation or an annual business report at work, PDF is widely used in our personal and business lives.
 However, when it comes to submitting applications to regulatory agencies electronically, there are very specific requirements for the format and navigation specification within the PDF files that are submitted.
 Agencies have even refused to review electronic submissions for organizations that provided PDF files that lacked the minimum specifications required.

-A sure fire way to ensure you meet the technical requirements is to author these documents electronically from templates in Microsoft Word.
-Some Electronic Document Management Systems, like RegDocs Connect allow you to author documents directly from within Microsoft Word, automating the entire review and approval process, and ultimately converting the document to the correct standard format in PDF once finalized.
+A sure-fire way to ensure you meet the technical requirements is to author these documents electronically from templates in Microsoft Word.
+Some Electronic Document Management Systems, like RegDocs Connect, allow you to author documents directly from within Microsoft Word, automating the entire review and approval process and ultimately converting the document to the correct standard format in PDF once finalized.
 The PDF conversion engine is pre-configured to convert documents to PDF applying the appropriate formatting and navigational aids as per the regulatory requirements.

-Alongside the regulatory authorities’ requirements for PDF technical setup, there are a range of requirements that govern the formatting of PDFs.
+Alongside the regulatory authorities’ requirements for PDF technical setup, there is a range of requirements that govern the formatting of PDFs.
 More specifically, the agencies stipulate that PDF files submitted electronically should fit within their predefined page size guidance, have adequate margins surrounding each page, as well as content being displayed in a legible font type and font size.
 For reference, here’s a summary of the specification you should be shooting for:

 - US Letter page size for FDA